top of page

 So, for your estimation purposes, use the formula above and ballpark how many 3’ foot sections needing removal.
 This will give a rough estimate for overall cost.

-Sending us pictures will help us determine a rough estimate for you.
+Sending us pictures will help us determine a rough estimate for you - and ADVICE IS FREE!

 Ambient temperature is another factor that impacts the time required to remove an ice dam.
 In severe sub-zero temperatures, ice dams become especially affixed, so the tight bond between the roof and ice requires more steaming time to remove.
-Favorable conditions are above -10*C for this work, but in emergency conditions steaming can be done, regardless of temperature.
-We do not suggest steaming in sub-zero conditions (below -20*C), as the costs increase substantially.
+Favorable conditions are above -10*C for this work.

 ICE DAM PREVENTION

-Clearing this 'cold zone' enables the sun to warm the roof surface, and naturally melt the snow from the bottom-up, instead of top-down - keeping this area clear for water to escape off the roof.
-Don't worry about the gutters being frozen, the water will run over this area when escaping off the roof.
+Clearing the roof edge (3'-4'), which we call the 'cold zone' will now enable the sun to directly warm the roof surface, and naturally melt the snow from the bottom-up, instead of top-down - keeping this area clear for water to escape off the roof.
+Don't worry about the gutters being full and frozen, the water will run over this area when escaping off the roof.
+Once the downspouts are frozen, they usually stay frozen for the remainder of the winter.

-Homeowners can install heating wires or cables in the fall season, along the overhang (cold zone) edge of the roof.
+Homeowners can install heating wires or cables in the fall season, on the overhang (cold zone) edge of the roof.
 The cable should be routed in a vertical (zig zag) pattern from the roof edge - up 3-5 feet - then back down to the edge.
 The cables can be removed in the spring season once there's no threat of freeze/thaw conditions.
+There is information on the internet explaining this installation.

 PLEASE NOTE: If you require snow removal or roof shoveling only, please contact a company that specializes in that service.
 We specialize in removal of ice dams, which may (or may not) require snow removal beyond the ice damming.
 Once the ice dam is removed, the snow on the roof should no longer be a threat - as now the water from melting snow is able to escape off the roof.